2019 details are below… 2020 to be updated and announced in March 2020.

 Whilst the three races are the longest of the series, consensus is that they are not the hardest of the series due to smaller hills (compared to Race 3) and the undulating flow they capture through the bushland.

 Spectators (and runners) should also be aware that the Surf Coast Century is also on in Anglesea over this same weekend and provides numerous spectator opportunities.

 Kids Run – We love seeing active kids and involving them in all the fun so we’ve added a kids run as part of the Race 4 weekend.
 More details below.

 “We had an absolute ball – giving each other support, chatting along the way and checking out the views – we loved it,” Sarah (2017 short course participant)

-Race 4 of the The Trail Running Series is held in conjunction with the 100km Surf Coast Century, which commences on Saturday 21st September.
+Race 4 of the 2019 Trail Running Series was held in conjunction with the 100km Surf Coast Century.

 The Event Centre will be set up at Anglesea Lions Park on both Saturday and Sunday (same new location as 2018, adjacent to the Anglesea Bowling Club).
 We strongly encourage all runners to come down to the event centre on Saturday to be a part of the action by welcoming the finishers of the Surf Coast Century across the line and having a chat to the other runners in the friendly environment down by the beach.